nickstenning/annotator-store-py/README.txt

 Changelog
 =========

-v0.3 2009-??-??
+v0.3 2009-10-??
 ---------------

+Major release:

   * RESTful interface is JSON-based by default
+  * Much improved demo with WSGI middleware
-  * Update to work with new jsannotate library
+  * Switch from existing marginalia js library to new jsannotate library
+  * Rename from annotater to annotator
+  * Simplify and refactor code throughout

 v0.2 2009-07-26
 ---------------